Flag This Hub

 Multi-Millionaire Entrepreneurs

 These guys say, “I’m an entrepreneur and I’ve started a multi-million dollar business (or two).”
 Really?
 If so why have I never heard of you or either of your companies?
 I don’t follow these guys.
 Even if they are telling me the truth, this only lets me know they are braggers and gives me no information about their platform.
 How did you make your money?
 What exactly is it that you do besides con people making them think you have a secret to making millions?
 And of course you have to buy their book or pay to attend their e-seminar to get these secrets.
-Simply telling me you’ve made a bundle of the green stuff doesn’t make me want to follow you and no, I’m not going to buy your book.
-Thank you very much.
+It's usually a pyramid scam.

 Celebrities